marzukia/blog/content/posts/junkyard-salvaging-useful-apps-from-paywalls/index.md

 ## The approach

 When I find a useful tool trapped behind a subscription, I look at what it actually does, then rebuild the core as a self-contained browser app.
 This is not about hating on SaaS companies.
 It is about tools that:

-- never disappear when a company pivots or shuts down
-- never change pricing without notice
-- never touch your files, because nothing leaves your machine
-- can be audited, forked, and improved by anyone
+When I find a useful tool trapped behind a subscription, I look at what it actually does, then rebuild the core as a self-contained browser app.
+This is not about hating on SaaS companies.
+It is about tools that:
+ They never disappear when a company pivots.
+Pricing never changes without notice.
+Your files never leave your machine because nothing is uploaded.
+Anyone can audit, fork, and improve them.

 ## The toolkit in action